Thank you. We'll take a look, and if it's relevant we'll publish the story.

 'Biochemists and Biophysicists' are paid 123.5% higher than the national median wage, which stands at $45,760

 * Data from the Bureau of Labor Statistics

-As of 2020 there were 32,010 people employed as Biochemists and Biophysicists.
+As of 2021 there were 35,050 people employed as Biochemists and Biophysicists within the United States.

 Study the chemical composition or physical principles of living cells and organisms, their electrical and mechanical energy, and related phenomena.
 May conduct research to further understanding of the complex chemical combinations and reactions involved in metabolism, reproduction, growth, and heredity.
 May determine the effects of foods, drugs, serums, hormones, and other substances on tissues and vital processes of living organisms.